Vote on probe into Boris Johnson dismissed as Labour ‘shenanigans’ by minister

 Vote on Boris Johnson investigation dismissed as Labour ‘shenanigans’ by minister

-PM has urged Tory MPs to vote for delay as he insists he will lead Tories into next general election
+Education secretary urges Tory MPs to back a delay by accusing Labour of ‘petty politics’

-A vote on a Commons investigation into whether Boris Johnson misled parliament over Partygate has been dismissed as Labour “shenanigans” by a senior cabinet minister.
+A vote on a Commons investigation into whether Boris Johnson misled parliament over Partygate has been dismissed as Labour “shenanigans” by a cabinet minister.

-The government is attempting to delay the matter today by tabling an amendment to Labour’s motion – which would defer the vote on the probe until a police investigation into parties is complete.
+The government is attempting to delay the matter today by tabling an amendment to Labour’s motion – which would defer a vote on a parliamentary probe until a police investigation into parties is complete.

-Asked about Thursday’s vote, education secretary Nadhim Zahawi claimed that a delay was “the right chronology” – but he also dismissed the Labour move as “petty politics”.
+Asked about Thursday’s vote, education secretary Nadhim Zahawi claimed that a delayed vote was “the right chronology” – but he also dismissed the Labour move as “petty politics”.

 “The right chronology is to wait for the police to complete their investigation and the full Sue Gray report to publish,” he told Sky News.
 “That is the right way of doing this.”

-Urging Tory MPs to back a delay, Mr Zahawi added: “If you want to pay politics with this, then the shenanigans that Labour are attempting today is the route … The amendment is the right way to follow due process.”
+Urging Tory MPs to back a delay, Mr Zahawi added: “If you want to play politics with this, then the shenanigans that Labour are attempting today is the route … The amendment is the right way to follow due process.”

 Fearing a rebellion, it is understood that all Conservative MPs are being whipped to support the amendment on Thursday, which would delay a vote on whether the PM should be referred to the privileges committee.

-A Labour source claimed that any Tory MP supporting the amendment would be “voting for a cover up”.
+Labour claimed that any Tory MP supporting the government delay amendment would be “voting for a cover up” and also referred to the amendement as a “smokescreen”.

-Sir Keir Starmer’s party says it will plaster the names of Tory MPs who block the inquiry across local elections’ leaflets and adverts.
+Sir Keir Starmer’s party says it will plaster the names of Tory MPs who delay the inquiry across local elections’ leaflets and adverts.

-Mr Johnson will be on an official trip to India when a Labour-led motion is voted on later.
-Asked on the plane to Gujarat whether he would fight the next general election, the prime minister replied: “Of course.”

-The PM sought to justify the position of asking Tory MPs to back the amendment to delay making a decision on whether to launch a Commons inquiry until all other investigations finish.
+Labour’s shadow health secretary Wes Streeting said the government amendment was “trying to provide cover for Boris Johnson to try and distract and deflect, and allow [Tory] MPs to go back to their constituents and wash their hands of this”.

+Mr Streeting said many Tory MPs were “agonising” about this – but said he feared they will “troop through the lobby like lemmings today because they don’t have the courage to stand up for what is right”.

+“I’m very keen for every possible form of scrutiny and the House of Commons can do whatever it wants to do,” he told reporters in India, where he is on an official trip.
+“They (MPs) must do whatever they want.
+That is their prerogative.”

+The PM added: “But all I would say is I don’t think that should happen until the investigation is completed.
+I think what people should have is the full facts.”

-Asked why he would not submit himself to an inquiry if he had nothing to hide, Mr Johnson said: “I think the best thing is if the investigation is concluded.
-There’s a police investigation that has not concluded.
-We have to wait for that and then for Sue Gray to have her final say.”
+Asked why he would not submit himself to a privleges committee inquiry if he had nothing to hide, Mr Johnson said: “I think the best thing is if the [police] investigation is concluded.”

+Asked whether he knowingly or unknowingly misled parliament, Mr Johnson said: “Of course not”.

+The prime minister also said that “of course” he would lead his party into the next general election.

 Mr Johnson’s aides are braced for him to receive multiple fines, with the PM thought to have been at six of the 12 events under investigation by Scotland Yard.